 Private consultation is available for faculty, staff and students who would like advice about how to assist a student through a difficult time.
 Our counselors give advice on how to help the individual or refer them to an appropriate service.

 In group counseling, a small number of people meet together with one or two of our psychologists to help themselves and one another.
 Joining a group provides opportunities to learn with and from other people, to understand one's own patterns of thought and behavior and those of others, and to perceive how group members react to one another.
 Groups offer a supportive and stimulating environment for personal development, relationship building and skill improvement.
-Typical groups cover such themes as assertiveness training, eating disorders, adult children of dysfunctional families, survivors of sexual abuse and relationships.
+Typical groups cover such themes as assertiveness training, eating disorders, adult children of dysfunctional families, survivors of abuse and relationships.

 We are available for consultation with parents by phone or by appointment.
 We invite parents to call if they have concerns about their son or daughter.
 Parents frequently have questions about the specific services we provide that may be beneficial to their child at AUS.
 We can also help parents secure referrals to services outside of AUS for their sons and daughters.